Sangili (1982 film): Plot

-Inspector-General Sivaraj (Major Sundarrajan) appoints his son and fellow police officer, the talented and steadfast DSP Saravanan Sivaraj(Sivaji Ganesan)as the Special Officer in-charge of tracking down a virulent, anti-national smuggling ring.
-Saravanan is a widower with two kids who are being raised by his sister Ganga (Sumithra).
-When Saravanan gets some firm clues that a reputed local businessman and philanthropist 'Lion' Dayanidhi (M. N. Nambiar) could be the king-pin behind the cartel, Dayanidhi has him killed.
-Soon after, a distraught Sivaraj is introduced by a friend to a ferocious criminal lodged in Vellore prison named Sangili (Sivaji Ganesan's dual role) who remarkably resembles his son Saravanan in appearance.
+Inspector-General Sivaraj appoints his son and fellow police officer, the talented and steadfast DSP Saravanan Sivaraj as the Special Officer in-charge of tracking down a virulent, anti-national smuggling ring.
+Saravanan is a widower with two kids who are being raised by his sister Ganga.
+When Saravanan gets some firm clues that a reputed local businessman and philanthropist 'Lion' Dayanidhi could be the kingpin behind the cartel, Dayanidhi has him killed by one of his henchmen.
+Soon after, a distraught Sivaraj, who is desperate to find those behind his son's murder, is introduced by a retired jail superintendent friend to a ferocious criminal lodged in Vellore prison named Sangili who remarkably resembles his son Saravanan in appearance.

 Sivaraj decides to reform and train the brutish Sangili to impersonate Saravanan in order to trace those behind Saravanan's death.
-Sivaraj finds transforming Sangili a seemingly impossible task as Sangili refuses to mend his ways and has his own agenda of seeking revenge against his sister's murderer, but eventually succeeds with some help from Ganga and Saravanan's kids.
-Sangili, now transposing as Saravanan, launches himself into tracking the real Saravanan's killers and bringing down the smuggling cartel.
+Sivaraj finds transforming Sangili a seemingly impossible task as Sangili refuses to mend his ways and has his own agenda of seeking revenge against his sister's murderer but eventually succeeds with some help from Ganga and Saravanan's kids.
+Sangili, now transposing as DSP Saravanan, launches himself into tracking the real Saravanan's killer and bringing down the smuggling cartel.
+Alongside, he also falls in love with Ganga's friend Anandhi and befriends a local don named Rajali who offers to help him in need.

+Just before his death, Saravanan had scribbled the word 'No17' on a doctor's prescription pad to help identify his killer and Sangili pursues the clue diligently but in vain.
+While attending a New Year's Eve party hosted by Sivaraj's friend 'Lion' Dayanidhi, Sangili stumbles on to the fact that they had been misreading the clue upside down and Saravanan had actually scribbled the word 'Lion' to implicate Dayanidhi.
+Sangili soon confronts Dayanidhi on his own as Sivaraj refuses to believe his assertions about Dayanidhi's criminal antecedents.
+He also encounters his sister's murderer as one of Dayanidhi's associates and gets the opportunity to avenge her death as well, but Dayanidhi becomes aware of Sangili's real identity through his associate and is ready for his moves.